Tired of the constant squabbles between your kids? Learn how to deal with sibling rivalry and teach conflict resolution for kids instead.

 Your older child isn’t responsible for enforcing rules and responsibilities.
 Your children are equals, and no child should have more or less authority when it comes to discipline.

 Don’t make her “watch” him or play with him.
 If she tries to enforce family rules say “Thanks, Sweetheart.
 I’m glad you know the family rules and are so good at following them, but it’s the parents’ job to be in charge.”

-Don’t take sides.
+Don’t take sides

-Separate your kids if needed.
+Separate your kids if needed

 No point trying to make this a teachable moment when your kids are too upset to listen.
-Focus on calming them down first, sending them in separate ways if they need the physical space.
+Focus on calming them down first, sending them their separate ways if they need the physical space.

-Encourage, don’t force, your kids to say sorry and make amends.
+Encourage, don’t force, your kids to say sorry

 Toward the end, encourage your kids to say sorry or even give each other a hug.
 Explain that apologizing makes the other person feel better.
 Often, both kids need to apologize, and not just the offender.
-Apologizing gives kids the closure they need and the cue that says things can go back to normal.
+Apologizing gives kids the closure they need and is the cue that says things can go back to normal.

 Get more tips about parenting siblings: